timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 Tragedy has always been a comfortable distance away throughout my life.
 However, amidst the pandemic in 2020, my eyes were opened when a friend my age was diagnosed with ALS and a hero <a class="text-yellow-500" href="https://www.challies.com/articles/my-son-my-dear-son-has-gone-to-be-with-the-lord/">lost his 20 year old son</a>.
 Suddenly, I found it easy to envision how suffering might come for me too.

-Theologically, I saw the trials and afflictions others faced as a shadow of what will come sooner or later, but only from the perspective as an observer on the outside looking in.
+Theologically, I saw the trials and afflictions others faced as a shadow of what will come sooner or later, but only from the perspective as an outsider looking in.
 I knew I wasn’t immune to the realities of a fallen world.
 Jesus said so in John 16:33, “I have said these things to you, that in me you may have peace. <b b class="font-semibold">In the world you will have tribulation</b>.
 But take heart; I have overcome the world.”

 Would the low-grade, everyday hardships be my only difficulties in life?
 At 35, I was not afflicted by suffering in a personal way.
 I was busy being a husband, a father to 3 young boys and pursuing an upwardly mobile life through a recent promotion.
 I have a full life to live, a family to raise, a God to serve!